knakayama/tmux-man/README.md

 set-option -g @man-key 'x' # or your favorite key binding
 ```

 Default `split-window` size is 10.
-If you change this size, set the following line to your `~/.tmux.conf`.
+If you want to change this size, set the following line to your `~/.tmux.conf`.

 ```bash
 set-option -g @man-size 15 # or your favorite size